 What IS stopping me from being consistent?

-Now to overcome, each of these objectives with a PLAN.
+Now to overcome, some of these objectives with a PLAN.

 Set a timer